Single Race // Early Registration (11:59pm Sat evening before race; 11:59 pm Fri evening for 9/30 race)

 - Beginner – Someone with little or no racing experience in any cycling discipline.

-- It is suggested that any rider who finished in the top-5 of any Beginner race in 2014 is asked to ride a Cat 4 category (Masters is ok) in 2015.
+- It is suggested that any rider who finished in the top-5 of any Beginner race in 2016 ride in a Cat 4 category (Masters is ok) in 2017.

 Clydesdale – 200 lb plus riders.
 Your home scale weight in your skivvies.